 Monitoring your Key Performance Indicators (KPIs) will help you on the road to online retail success.
 Organisations use KPIs at multiple levels to evaluate their success at reaching targets.
-High level KPIs may focus on overall performance whilst low level KPIs focus on processes.
+High-level KPIs may focus on overall performance whilst low-level KPIs focus on processes.

 However, it is all very well deciding what KPIs are important to your business, they are only as valuable as the action they inspire.
-KPIs are a form of communication and should result in greater understanding of your business and positive actions that improve its performance.
-Every KPI you define should have an owner who is responsible for ensuring that metric is achieved.
+KPIs are a form of communication and should result in a greater understanding of your business and positive actions that improve its performance.
+Every KPI you define should have an owner who is responsible for ensuring that the metric is achieved.

-Without KPIs you can be making decisions on gut instinct, personal preference or belief.
+Without KPIs, you can be making decisions on gut instinct, personal preference, or belief.
 KPIs allow you to make informed decisions.

 As an e-commerce business, you have a huge amount of data available to you so why not make use of it?
 Let’s have a look at some KPIs for sales:

-Average Order Size: also known as average market basket, this tells you how much a customer typically spends.
+Average Order Size: also known as an average market basket, this tells you how much a customer typically spends.

 Gross Profit: The difference between the sales value and cost of goods sold.